gabibdods/ConfinedandUnbound/README.md

 ## Functional Overview

-- This game uses a combination of RGSS scripting and RPG Maker XP’s event system to manage player actions, transitions, and in-game logic.
-Scenes are initiated via event triggers and scripted with precise control over timing, animations, and conditions.
+- This game uses a combination of RGSS scripting and RPG Maker XP’s event system to manage player actions, transitions, and in-game logic
+- Scenes are initiated via event triggers and scripted with precise control over timing, animations, and conditions

 ---